 Hydra’s national holidays and festivals are celebrated very colorfully and the island is popular all year round.

 In Ηydra you can celebrate an unforgettable Easter.
-All starts from Holy Friday in the port Kamini and ends on Eastern Sunday in the main port, where the locals “burn Judas” and launch fireworks.
+It all starts from Holy Friday in the port Kamini and ends on Eastern Sunday in the main port, where the locals “burn Judas” and launch fireworks.

 On November 14, they celebrate the most important religious festival of the local Saint – Agios Konstantinos.